William Crowther (Australian politician): Statue

 A bronze statue of Crowther was erected in Franklin Square, Hobart, on 9 January 1889, funded by public subscription.
 The inscription reads:

 On 15 August 2022 the Hobart City Council voted 7 to 4 in favour of removing Crowther's statue from public display in Franklin Square, as an act of reconciliation.
 Lord Mayor, Anna Reynolds, said "[This] does not change history", adding that the records and stories remained unchanged; however, "We don't want to celebrate a time in our history when scientists and doctors wanted to prove theories of European superiority".
 She said that the statue would be conserved, and that preliminary discussions had been held with the Tasmanian Museum and Art Gallery about moving it there.

+In the early hours of Wednesday 15 May 2024 Crowther's statue was toppled after a tool was used to cut through the legs.
+The incident was condemned by the Hobart City Council's chief executive as an act of vandalism.
+The plinth was spray painted with the graffiti "What goes around" and "decolonize".
+Tasmanian Aboriginal Centre (TAC) campaign manager Nala Mansell said the desecration of the statue reflected community attitudes that the statue should be removed.

+The downing of the statue came a day after someone attempted to saw through the statue's ankles but stopped about two-thirds through.